What’s a Nutrition Therapist? I’ll answer that… and dispel a few myths

-But first, you might ask, what is a Nutrition Therapist?
+But first, what is a Nutrition Therapist?

 Myth #1: I’ll put you on a diet.

-I help many of my clients lose weight but that’s not the reason most people come to see me.
-Diets for weight loss usually fail due to rules and deprivation.
-If you want to add or drop pounds, we’ll target food routines, yes, but also lesser known factors that can impact weight, like stress, sleep and toxicity.
-(Unrelated to weight loss, I guide some clients through a short-term therapeutic diet during gut repair.)
+If you want to lose weight, we’ll target food routines, sure, but also lesser known contributors to overweight, like stress, sleep struggles and toxicity.
+(Unrelated to weight loss, I guide some clients through a short-term therapeutic diet during gut repair or to target inflammation, for example.)

 Myth #2: Working with me will be a HUGE commitment.

-“I want to work on my nutrition, but now isn’t the right time.”
-I hear this a lot!
-Often this means you’re not ready for a complete overhaul of your lifestyle.
-Great news, we don’t do that!
-My 3-month program is a period of focus.
-We elevate your daily nutrition while working on your digestion, blood sugar balance or anxiety.
+My 3-month program is a period of focus on your goals.
+We elevate your daily nutrition while working on your digestion, blood sugar balance, anxiety or other health challenges.
 We go one step at a time.
 Drastic changes usually don’t stick.
 Small ones do.
 And they add up to lasting results.

 Myth #3: I must eat a perfect diet.